silviow/tindev/README.md

 # Tindev
 :heart: A tinder for devs.

-Cross-platform application developed for study purposes with Node.js, React and React Native during [@Rocketseat](https://github.com/rocketseat)'s "Semana Omnistack 8" event.
+Cross-platform application developed for study purposes with Node.js, React.js and React Native during [@Rocketseat](https://github.com/rocketseat)'s "Semana Omnistack 8" event.

 Technologies and tools used in this project: